 So we know about altitude sickness, but there are some other things to be aware of and prepare for when you are at a higher altitude:

-Truly, preparing in advance and knowing it will take your body time to adjust to the altitude goes a long way in setting you up for a successful elopement day.
+Altitude doesn’t have to be awful!
+Preparing in advance and knowing it will take your body time to adjust to the altitude goes a long way in setting you up for a successful elopement.

 As a fellow sea-level dweller for much of the year, I also prep for altitude changes each time I head to Colorado.
 The key is preparation and planning so that you can have an epic Colorado mountain elopement while feeling your best.